Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Box 1: Rule2 and Rule 4 only Box 2: Rule2 and Rule 4 only.
 - [ ] Box 1: Rule3 and Rule 4 only Box 2: Rule4 only.
 - [ ] Box 1: Rule1, Rule2, Rule3, and Rule 4 Box 2: Rule2 only.

-### You plan to use Azure Resource Manager templates to perform multiple deployments of identically configured Azure virtual machines.
-The password for the administrator account of each deployment is stored as a secret in different Azure Key Vaults.
-You need to identify a method to dynamically construct a resource ID that will designate the key vault containing the appropriate secret during each deployment.
-The name of the key vault and the name of the secret will be provided as inline parameters.
-What should you use to construct the resource ID?

-- [ ] a key vault access policy.
-- [x] a linked template.
-- [ ] a parameters file.
-- [ ] an automation account.

 ### Note: This question is part of a series of questions that present the same scenario.
 Each question in the series contains a unique solution that might meet the stated goals.
 Some question sets might have more than one correct solution, while others might not have a correct solution.
 After you answer a question in this section, you will NOT be able to return to it.
 As a result, these questions will not appear in the review screen.
 You have a hybrid configuration of Azure Active Directory (AzureAD).
 You have an Azure HDInsight cluster on a virtual network.
 You plan to allow users to authenticate to the cluster by using their on-premises Active Directory credentials.
 You need to configure the environment to support the planned authentication.
 Solution: You create a site-to-site VPN between the virtual network and the on-premises network.
 Does this meet the goal?